Cold Plunges For Muscle Recovery: Why They Work

 When and How to Use Cold Plunges

-The timing of your cold plunge matters.
-Many athletes find that taking a cold plunge within 30 minutes after exercise works best.
-Start with water around 50-60°F (10-15°C) and gradually work your way to colder temperatures.
+Many athletes find that plunging within 30 minutes of exercise gives the best results.
+Start with water around 50–60°F (10–15°C) and gradually work your way to colder temperatures as your body adapts.

 Conclusion